Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 3: Design the Target Architecture

 This is where the architectural vision comes to life.
 Based on the application portfolio analysis and vendor selection, your team will design the high-level Target Architecture.
 This blueprint defines how your applications will run in the cloud.
 It includes designing the landing zone—a pre-configured, secure, and scalable environment where you can deploy your workloads.
-This design must account for networking, identity and access management, security controls, and operational monitoring.
+This design must account for networking, identity and access management, security controls, key management and operational monitoring.

 Step 4: Develop the Migration Roadmap

 With the architecture defined, you can now create a detailed Migration Roadmap.
 This isn’t a simple list of applications; it’s a strategic plan that sequences the migration in logical waves or phases.
-The roadmap prioritizes applications based on business impact, technical feasibility, and dependencies.
+The roadmap prioritises applications based on business impact, technical feasibility, and dependencies.
 It outlines which applications will be migrated when, using which of the 5Rs strategies, and defines the expected timeline and resource requirements for each phase.

 Step 5: Create the Skills Development Plan

 Your existing team may not have all the skills required to operate effectively in the cloud.
 This step involves conducting a skills gap analysis and creating a comprehensive Skills Development Plan.
-This plan outlines the training, certification, and hiring strategies needed to build the necessary cloud competencies within your organization.
+This plan outlines the training, certification, and hiring strategies needed to build the necessary cloud competencies within your organisation.
 Investing in your people is just as critical as investing in the technology.

 By the end of Wave 2, you have a complete flight plan.
 You know who your partners are, who is on the team, what the destination looks like, how you’re going to get there, and that your crew is trained for the journey.
 This detailed preparation is what separates a smooth, predictable migration from a turbulent, costly one.